What Is a Gantt Chart? The Complete Guide for Project Managers (2026)

 Step 1: Define Your Tasks

-Rule of thumb: Tasks should be 1-10 days in duration.
+Rule of thumb: tasks should be 1–10 days in duration.
 Anything longer should be broken into subtasks.
-Anything shorter might be too granular for the Gantt view.
+Anything shorter is usually too granular for the Gantt view and belongs on a checklist.

 Step 2: Estimate Durations